DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 * 3e228e1 Initial commit
 ```

-With the rebase complete our local version of the Git history on the "desktop" is now different
+With the squash rebase complete our local version of the Git history on the "desktop" is now
-than what GitHub thinks the Git history should be.
-Both repos agree that `70e6b9f` is the first
+different than what GitHub thinks the Git history should be.
+Both repos agree that `70e6b9f` is the
-commit on the `my-first-feature` branch, but the local branch only has one `99f448c` commit that
+first commit on the `my-first-feature` branch, but the local branch only has one `99f448c` commit
-comes after while the remote branch still has the three original commits.
-Just to be sure, let's
+that comes after while the remote branch still has the three original commits.
+Just to be sure,
-diff between the local and remote branch to make sure the actual content is the same
+let's diff between the local and remote branch to make sure the actual content is the same:

 ```bash
 # This isn't normally necessary but just for sake of illustation in this example